 Sautee the veggies in some oil and butter.
 The butter gives it flavor but the oil has a higher burning temperature allowing you to cook the veggies longer without burning them.
 See how the edges are just starting to brown.
 Brown = flavor.

 Next, cut some corn tortillas up and throw those in with some spices.
 You can’t have tortilla soup without tortillas.

 Right about here your kitchen will smell like fajitas.
 You might think about stopping here to just eat this.
 But don’t.
 It gets better.

 Add some chicken broth and simmer away.

 Then you’re going to blend the entire soup.
-I really wish I had an immersion blender but instead I used my blender in two batches.
+You can use an immersion blender here or a regular blender in two batches.
 Be careful.
 Hot soup is…well hot.